Leonard Bernstein Fellowship

 Photo Credit: Courtesy of the Robert D. Farber University Archives & Special Collections Department, Brandeis University

 The Leonard Bernstein Fellowship (LBF), named for a founding member of the Brandeis University arts community, is a distinctive and highly selective performance program.
 The fellowship provides a small number of accomplished musicians the benefits of private lessons, chamber performance opportunities, large ensemble performance opportunities and up to a $20,500 renewable scholarship.
-This year, the fellowship will be awarded to violinists.
+For the 2023-2024 academic year, the fellowship will be awarded to violinists, pianists, and vocalists.

 Only a very small number of accomplished violinists will be selected to take part in this highly competitive program.
 Leonard Bernstein Fellows receive the following benefits: